Orchard Park Estate: 2000–present

 In 2001 the area had high levels of unoccupied housing at 26%.

 Shaw Park Primary closed in 2001.
 Danepark Primary closed 2002.
 In 2002 the Parks Primary school (Courtway Road, Court Park School site) was formed from the merger of two primary schools.
 The development, named 'Harrison Park', is expected to be compete late 2016.

 Two high-rise flats in the Danepark area (Milldane) were demolished in 2002.
 Two of three high-rise flats in the Thorpe Park area (Homethorpe) were demolished in 2002 and 2004 (Drake House and Vernon House).

 In 2003 the violent murder of Rachel Moran was carried out by Michael Little on the estate.

 In the mid to late 2000s the council demolished parts of the estate at Feldane, Gildane, Hardane, and Isledane; reducing he housing density by approximately half, with some of the freed space converted to public space.
 A large health centre incorporating a pharmacy was constructed in the late 2000s, and opened in 2009.

-In 2008, Hull City Council approved a bid for Private Finance Initiative (PFI) funding to redevelop the estate; this was approved by Housing Minister John Healey in July 2009, with an allocation of £156 million.
+In 2008 Hull City Council approved a bid for Private Finance Initiative (PFI) funding to redevelop the estate; this was approved by Housing Minister John Healey in July 2009, with an allocation of £156 million.
 In 2010, the then Liberal controlled Hull City Council approved the demolition of all remaining high-rise tower blocks on the estate; with over 600 new homes planned to be built on the estate.
 The council's plans to demolish and rebuild housing using PFI funding were upset by cuts in government funding. with the government cancelling all housing PFI projects that were at the pipeline stage.
 Other PFI projects on the estate outside the project continued, including the "Extra Care" (residential care) project at Homethorpe.
 The demolition of high-rise and mid-sized flats on the estate was not affected.

-Following control of the council passing to the Labour party the flat demolition decision for four of the flats was reviewed, with a report in 2012 recommending the demolition of the flats (Gorthorpe, Kinthorpe, Laxthorpe, and Highcourt).
-In mid 2012 the council decided to refurbish two of the flats (Gorthorpe, and Kinthorpe) due to demand for housing, and demolish the others.
+Following control of the council passing to the Labour party the decision to demolish four of the blocks of flats was reviewed, with a report in 2012 recommending the demolition (Gorthorpe, Kinthorpe, Laxthorpe, and Highcourt).
+In mid 2012 the council decided to refurbish two of the blocks (Gorthorpe, and Kinthorpe) owing to demand for housing and demolish the others.

-Sir Henry Cooper High School was closed in 2012, with most students and teachers transferring to Thomas Ferens Academy (now known as Sirius Academy North).
+Sir Henry Cooper High School was closed in 2012, with most pupils and teachers transferring to Thomas Ferens Academy (now known as Sirius Academy North).
 The Parks Primary school closed 2013, re-opening as The Parks Primary Academy in late 2013.
 Holy Name primary school was renamed St Anthony's Primary in 2013 after the closure of the nearby Holy Name church.
 The structure of Holy Name church was incorporated into a care home facility in the early 2010s.